atrp87/Angela_Covid19/README.md

 ## Lessons Learned
+- Virtual DOM

+- External APIs and async Javascript ( Promises, fetch API and error handling ).

 - Git Branching and Merging - Getting more exposure creating an isolated environment to try out a new feature and merging it to the develop branch and resolving conflicts that surfaced.

-- Using the Scrum framework one of our instructors acted as a product owner but we created the backlog ourselves and picked off user stories to plan each sprint.
-One of us acted as a Scrum master to manage the work we were doing.

-- External APIs and async Javascript ( Promises, fetch API and error handling ).
+- Scrum framework - As the project only lasted a week we had mini sprints of 2 days.
+At the start of each morning we had a standup to discuss what we had been working on and what we were going to do today using Trello Kanban giving us perspective on the project.
+At the end of the project we had a retrospective to discuss what we learned, what we would do differently and what was successful.

 ## Screenshots